 Body-slamming the press: Gianforte skirmish marks media relations low point

-There are 5 comments on the Journal-Pioneer story from 16 hrs ago, titled Body-slamming the press: Gianforte skirmish marks media relations low point.
-In it, Journal-Pioneer reports that:
+There are 6 comments on the Western Star story from 16 hrs ago, titled Body-slamming the press: Gianforte skirmish marks media relations low point.
+In it, Western Star reports that:

 A reporter being slammed into the ground by a Republican politician, prompting criminal charges on the eve of his first congressional election, is putting a new spotlight on mounting hostility between the media and America's governing party.
 "You're lucky someone doesn't pop one of you," a CNN journalist, Kyung Lah, tweeted after speaking with one Republican voter.